If you’re shopping around for a robo-advisor in Canada, you must take a close look at Wealthsimple Invest.

 - Wealthsimple Trade offers $0 commission trading for both ETFs and stocks (buy and sell).
-Questrade offers free ETF purchases only, and you must pay for ETF sells, and stock buy and sells.
+Questrade offers free ETF purchases only, and you must pay for ETF sales and stock buys and sells.

 - Questrade supports more accounts such as RESPs, LIRA, Margin, and Corporate.

-- Questrade has $1,000 minimum for opening an account, and Wealthsimple Trade has no minimums.
+- Questrade has a $1,000 minimum for opening an account, and Wealthsimple Trade has no minimum.

-- Wealthsimple has only a mobile app, but Questrade has desktop and mobile.
+- Wealthsimple has only a mobile app, but Questrade has both desktop and mobile.

-It depends on your needs, but either of these brokerages are solid choices for your trading needs.
+It depends on your needs, but either of these brokerages is a solid choice for your trading needs.
 If you’re a frequent trader who is comfortable with trading on your mobile device, Wealthsimple is the better choice.
 But if you need access to accounts such as RESPs, Questrade will be the better choice.

-Wealthbar is another Canadian company that is very similar to Wealthsimple.
+CI Direct Investing is another Canadian company that is similar to Wealthsimple.
 Because they are both robo-advisors who follow passive ETF investing for its investors, let’s focus on how they differ.
 I see two main ways in which the two companies are different:

 - Wealthsimple: 0.5% on $0-$100,000 and 0.4% for amounts over $100,000

-Wealthsimple offers zero-trade commission on trades and Wealthbar does not, which I think is its killer feature.
-With both accounts offering savings accounts, the zero commissions is a big bonus.
+Wealthsimple offers zero-trade commission on trades, and CI Direct Investing does not, which I think is its killer feature.
+With both accounts offering savings accounts, zero commissions are a big bonus.